EmmanuelOladapo1/PasswordCracker/README.md

 <h2>Description</h2>
 The project consists of two Python files and text files.
 Generate_hashes.py is used to convert string values (user's passwords in this case) in variables that are assigned to their username. the list of user's passwords is saved in a common password text file and the usernames are saved in a username hashes  text file.
+The Password_Cracker.py converts the inputted string into SHA256 using UTF-8.
+This SHA256 value is compared to the SHA256 value of the commonly known passwords on the site.

 <br />